skip to main content

-Have you ever came across a name and wondered how to pronounce it?
+Have you ever come across a name and wondered how to pronounce it?
+Like how is Aoife pronounced?
 You’re not alone!

 Sometimes a name can leave us confounded – you try to sound it out phonetically, but you’re not confident that it sounds right and you really don’t want to cause offence!
 There are a lot of names that people sometimes struggle with, particularly Irish names due to the Gaelic language derivations, so we’ve researched which names our community sometimes struggle to pronounce to help you out.
 Do note that some parents may choose their own pronunciation, so we’re just highlighting the traditional pronunciations!